ReFreezed/HotParticles/README.txt

 It's possible to export particle system information and textures (the original files are copied).
 You can export to files or to the clipboard.

-Any question marks ("?") in the file/folder paths will be replaced with the name of the project file (without the file extension).
+In the export dialog, any question marks ("?") in the file/folder paths will be replaced with the name of the project file (without the file extension).

 Exporting happens using Lua scripts in the "exportTemplates" folder.
 You can edit existing scripts or make completely new ones to fit your game (see the